Riggzy/Wc.py/README.txt

 # WC.PY
 ## A Python script for daily word-counts.

 This script was written to provide an easy command-line interface for performing a word-count.
-It counts the number of words in recently-edited files and compares them against a previous record.
+It counts the number of words in recently-edited text files and compares them against a previous record.

 ## History